 Beyond the Ruins

-Delphi isn’t just about ancient history.
-The surrounding area is rich in natural beauty.
-We visited the nearby village of Arachova!
+And Delphi isn’t just about ancient history.
+The surrounding area of that site is also rich in natural beauty.
+We visited the nearby village of Aráchova!
 It's a charming spot to enjoy local cuisine and shop for traditional handicrafts.
 We even found a place with vegan options in this little town!
+Barile Resto Vino Bar is cozy and quaint restaurant that has a whole vegan menu!
+Featuring pastas, salads and more!
+We loved snuggling up and grabbing a bite to eat after our long tour day.